-java.util.ArrayList<E> +ArrayList() +add(o: E) : void +add(index: int, o: E) : void +clear(): void +contains(o: Object): boolean +get(index: int) : E +indexOf(o: Object) : int +isEmpty(): boolean +lastIndexOf(o: Object) : int +remove(o: Object): boolean +size(): int +remove(index: int) : boolean
+java.util.ArrayList<E>

+'''

++ArrayList()

++add(o: E) : void

++add(index: int, o: E) : void

++clear(): void

++contains(o: Object): boolean

++get(index: int) : E

++indexOf(o: Object) : int

++isEmpty(): boolean

++lastIndexOf(o: Object) : int

++remove(o: Object): boolean

++size(): int

++remove(index: int) : boolean

 +set(index: int, o: E) : E

+'''

 Creates an empty list.

-Appends a new element o at the end of this list.

-Adds a new element o at the specified index in this list.
+Appends a new element \circ at the end of this list.
+Adds a new element \circ at the specified index in this list.
 Removes all the elements from this list.

-Returns true if this list contains the element o.
+Returns true if this list contains the element \circ .
 Returns the element from this list at the specified index.
 Returns the index of the first matching element in this list.
 Returns true if this list contains no elements.

-Returns true if this list contains no elements.

 Returns the index of the last matching element in this list.

-Removes the element o from this list.
+Returns the index of the last matching element in this list.
+Returns the index of the last matching element in this list.
 Returns the number of elements in this list.
+Returns the element at the specified index.
 Sets the element at the specified index.

-Liang, Introduction to Java Programming, Tenth Edition, (c) 2013 Pearson Education, Inc. All rights reserved.
+STUDENTS-HUB.com Liang, Introduction to Java Programming, Eleventh Edition, (c) 2017 Pearson Education, Inc. All rights reserved.